d-zine/Interactive-Marketing-Attribution-with-R-Shiny/README.md

  <br>

 In conclusion, this is part II of this project, which presents comprehensive marketing attribution metrics through an R Shiny dashboard to help business leaders focus on strategy and outcomes.
-I have successfully integrated the subsequent phase of the project, which is overlaying data from Starbucks competitors using Yelp fusion API onto the current heatmap.
+I have successfully integrated the next phase of the project, which is overlaying data from Starbucks competitors using Yelp fusion API onto the current heatmap.
 Enjoy interacting with the app!